factcast/factcast/factcast-site/documentation/content/factus/spring-transactional-projections.md

 For convenience an UPSERT statement (Postgres syntax) is used which INSERTs the UUID the first time and subsequently only UPDATEs the value.

-To avoid hard-coding a unique name for the projection, the helper method `getScopedName()` is employed.
+To avoid hard-coding a unique name for the projection, the provided helper method `getScopedName()` is employed.
-This method is inherited from the abstract base class.

 For our example projection `UserNames` the generated name is `package.path.to.projection.UserNames_1`.